ShawnHymel/saleae-docs/_pages/getting-started.md

 The easiest way to test your Logic Analyzer is to use it to measure digital signals, that is, voltages that transition between two discrete values, such as 0 V and 3.3 V.

-To demonstrate this, we have example code for the STM32 Nucleo-F446RE that can be uploaded via [Arduino](https://www.arduino.cc/), [mbed](https://os.mbed.com/), or as a project for the [AC6 System Workbench for STM32 (SW4STM32)](http://www.openstm32.org/) integrated development enviroment (IDE).
+To demonstrate this, we have example code for the STM32 Nucleo-F446RE that can be uploaded via [Arduino](https://www.arduino.cc/), [mbed](https://os.mbed.com/), or as a project for the [AC6 System Workbench for STM32 (SW4STM32)](http://www.openstm32.org/) integrated development environment (IDE).

 ### Connect Hardware